znoxx/sleepy_nas/README.md

 This tool inspired by this post: https://hackaday.com/2013/02/21/self-waking-computer-for-diy-cloud-storage/

-Unfortunately, original post linked to HAD article in N/A. For some reasons I saved initial scripts for system sleep on "no traffic".
+Unfortunately, original post linked to H-a-D article in N/A. For some reasons I saved initial scripts for system sleep on "no traffic".
 They worked for me for years "somehow". but I decided to rework them to something more predictable and maintainable.

 You can find original shell scripts in folder "original_shell"